• Ingredient Transparency

-Plant-derived binder/emulsifier that adds body and can act as soluble fibre.
+Plant-derived binder and emulsifier that adds body and can act as soluble fibre.
 Common in powders and some tablets.

 ExcipientBinderPowdersTablets

-High-intensity sweetener used at tiny amounts, often blended with sucralose or stevia to smooth taste.
+High-intensity sweetener used in very small amounts, often blended with sucralose or stevia to smooth taste.

 ExcipientSweetenerPowdersGummiesLozenges

-Solvent to extract herbs.
-Final product may contain residual alcohol — check the per-dose amount on label.
+Solvent used to extract herbs.
+The final product may contain residual alcohol, so check the per-dose amount on the label.

 Processing aidLiquids

 Major allergen.
-Can appear via flavour oils or cross-contact in mixed facilities.
-Avoid if nut-allergic.
+May appear through flavour oils or cross-contact in mixed facilities.
+Avoid if nut-allergic unless the product is clearly suitable.

 Allergen

 Natural colour from achiote seeds.
-Rare sensitivity reported; otherwise broadly tolerated.
+Rare sensitivity has been reported, but it is generally well tolerated.

 ExcipientColourCapsulesTablets

-Ring-shaped carbohydrate used to improve solubility and taste by forming complexes with actives.
+Ring-shaped carbohydrate used to improve solubility and taste by forming complexes with active ingredients.

 ExcipientSolubiliserPowdersCapsules

-Bulking/sweetening agent for powders and chewables; contributes mild sweetness and body.
+Bulking and sweetening agent for powders and chewables.
+It contributes mild sweetness and body.

 ExcipientSweetenerPowdersLozenges

-Inert mineral filler/binder.
-Helps tablets compress and hold shape; adds calcium mass.
+Inert mineral filler and binder.
+Helps tablets compress and hold shape while adding calcium mass.

 ExcipientBinderTablets

-Milder acidity regulator/chelator used in powders and liquids; can support flavour balance.
+Mild acidity regulator and chelator used in powders and liquids.
+It can support flavour balance.

 ExcipientBufferPowdersLiquids

-Anti-caking/flow aid similar to silicon dioxide; helps keep powders free-flowing.
+Anti-caking and flow aid similar to silicon dioxide.
+Helps keep powders free-flowing.

 ExcipientAnti-cakingPowdersTabletsCapsules

-Plant-derived tablet/capsule polish that adds sheen and surface protection.
+Plant-derived tablet or capsule polish that adds sheen and surface protection.

 ExcipientCoatingTabletsCapsules

 Red colour made from insects.
-Not vegan/vegetarian; can trigger reactions in sensitive people.
+Not vegan or vegetarian, and may trigger reactions in sensitive people.

 ExcipientColourCapsulesTablets

-Seaweed-derived thickener/stabiliser used in liquids/softgels to keep textures uniform.
+Seaweed-derived thickener and stabiliser used in liquids and softgels to help keep texture uniform.

 ExcipientThickenerLiquidsSoftgels

 Enteric coating that resists stomach acid and releases in the intestine.
-Some clean-label brands avoid phthalates.
+Some clean-label brands avoid phthalate-based coatings.

 ExcipientEnteric coatingTabletsCapsules

-Controls acidity, improves flavour and stability.
-Common in powders and liquids, including effervescents.
+Controls acidity, improves flavour and supports stability.
+Common in powders and liquids, including effervescent products.

 ExcipientBufferPowdersLiquids